Healthdirect Free Australian health advice you can count on.

 What causes lightheadedness?

-Sometimes people feel lightheaded when they have vertigo, a sense that the room is spinning.
+You may feel lightheaded if you have vertigo, a sense that the room is spinning.
 Problems in your inner ear might cause vertigo.

 When should I see my doctor?